Blue Dolphin: Private use

-Restoration attempt and Stan Rogers song

 Journalist and photographer Bruce Kemp became interested in the restoration when he was assigned the story by Sailing Canada Magazine.
 Because of his affiliation with another magazine at the time, he wrote the final piece under the name of Howard Douglas Jr. Kemp and his wife Donna worked with Pica in trying to set up a foundation, have debts forgiven and to make the ship an ambassador for the city of Sarnia.
 Kemp also worked on the project as the last in a string of divers and helped raise the ship the second time.
 He was instrumental in getting folk singer Stan Rogers to agree to aid the project.

 Rogers commemorated the schooner with his song, "Man with Blue Dolphin", part of his From Fresh Water album.
-The liner notes mention that Rogers wrote the song based on his contact with Bruce Kemp and Kemp's experiences trying to raise and restore the Blue Dolphin.
-Unfortunately, a few weeks after writing the song "Man with Blue Dolphin" Rogers died in an airplane fire in Cincinnati.
+The liner notes mention that Rogers wrote the song based on his contact with Bruce Kemp and Kemp's experiences trying to raise and restore Blue Dolphin.
+A few weeks after writing the song "Man with Blue Dolphin" Rogers died in an airplane fire near Cincinnati.

-Flight to Detroit

-When money problems began to plague the ship again, Pica hired a tug to tow the Blue Dolphin over the border into the United States and away from his creditors.
+When money problems began to plague the ship again, Pica hired a tugboat to tow Blue Dolphin over the border into the United States and away from his creditors.
 He did this without telling any of the people trying to help him.
+On 9 October 2018, the vessel was photographed as a sunken wreck in the canal beside the Goat Yard.
+On 20 April 2020, the Goat Yard Marine posted pictures of retrieving the doghouse from the water.